Zi Teng: Sex workers in Hong Kong

-Currently, there are about 20,000 sex workers in Hong Kong operating in active sex trade areas like Mong Kok, Tsim Sa Tsui, Wan Chai, Tsuen Wan, Shum Shui Po districts.
+Currently, there are about 20,000 sex workers in Hong Kong operating in active sex trade areas like Mong Kok, Tsim Sha Tsui, Wan Chai, Tsuen Wan, and Shum Shui Po.
 In Mong Kok alone, there are approximately 500 brothels, motels and massage parlours, over 1,000 workers in the sex service industry, and between 10,000 and 20,000 'clients' a day.

-A number of the sex workers in Hong Kong arrive as tourists from mainland China, Thailand, the Philippines and other Asian countries.
+A large number of the sex workers in Hong Kong arrive as tourists from mainland China, Thailand, the Philippines and other Asian countries.
 The majority being illiterate or semi-literate, they have poor knowledge with regards to safe sex practices and sexually transmitted diseases.
 Compelled to earn as much as possible within such a short period of time, sex workers may accept up to 30 clients a day to pay for the journey.